Federation of Ontario Law Associations

 The minimum requirement to apply to be a Judge in the Ontario Court of Justice is ten years completed membership as a barrister and solicitor at the Bar of one of the Provinces or Territories of Canada.

-All candidates must apply by submitting an electronic copy of the current (September 2020) completed Judicial Candidate Information Form.
+All candidates must apply by submitting an electronic copy of the current (May 2023) completed Judicial Candidate Information Form.
 Acknowledgement and other communication will be sent by email.
+Please ensure that a suitable email address is provided on your application.

 If you wish to apply and need a current Judicial Candidate Information Form, or if you would like further information, please contact: